froggyos/froggyos.github.io/versions/1.14/README.md

     * `U` - Undefined
 * error position is unreliable
 * error lines are not always accurate ??? whyyy idk
+* After a keyword, you must used `,` to separate arguments. ex. `ask %name , "?"`.
+The whitespace around the comma is not required, but is recommended for readability.

 ## General Utilities
 ### Comments